 Method

-Coffee waste is collected from Tallinn gas stations and cafes.
-The dried waste is mixed with a binder, pressed into a mold and dried in a freeze dryer.
-The material can be sawn and milled.
-If necessary, waterproofing could be provided.
+Coffee grounds are collected from gas stations and cafés in Tallinn.
+Once dried, the grounds are mixed with a binder, pressed into moulds and then dried in a freeze dryer.
+This material can then be sawn and milled.
+If necessary, the material is treated to make it water-repellent.

 Author